 I randomly discovered the Lowcock Razor and have done some research on the associated family.
-I do not know if I am related, let if you can help fill in the gaps.
+I do not know if I am related, let me know if you can help fill in the gaps.

-There’s a George Lowcock, listed in the London Post Office Directory (thanks, Google Books) as a Razor Maker & Cutler.
+There’s a George Lowcock, listed in the London Post Office Directory (thanks, Google Books) as a Razor Maker & Cutler with an address in Cornhill, UK.
 A Cutler is a maker of cutlery.
 George Lowcock made the Lowcock Razor.

 In 1843, the address for George is listed as 38 Cornhill.

 A Google Map search shows that both addresses are in Bank and a short walk from the historic location of Ball Alley to Cornhill would have been about 0.1miles or about 2minutes.